nnathan/monopiped/README.md

 The idea pivoted from being a modification of spiped to instead a reinterpretation in Rust, primarily as a technical exercise for the author to learn Rust and dabble in cryptography and sockets.

+## Build

+Install Rust and run `cargo build -r`.
+(You want `-r` for release version which is many order of magnitudes faster than debug build.)

 ## Operation

 There are two "modes" that monopiped can be run as: